MaptimeNYC/getting-osm-data/README.md

 There are two ways we can work with OSM data:

-  1.Download a data file and work with it locally (PostGIS or QGIS)
+  1. Download a data file and work with it locally (PostGIS or QGIS)
-  2.Directly query the OSM dataset with the Overpass API
+  2. Directly query the OSM dataset with the Overpass API

 ####Downloading data